ProgMEM-CC/miniblox.impact.client.updatedv2/docs/Bugs_And_Fixes.md

 ### High Priority (Fix ASAP)
 1. ✅ Fix AutoFunnyChat kill detection (has active TODO comment)
 2. ✅ Fix InvCleaner duplicate detection (documented in README)
-3. ✅ Implement Toggle All command (user-facing feature) (Hey 6x68 is toggle all working? if so can you port it please?)
 4. ✅ Add better error handling to Script Manager (stability)

 ### Medium Priority (Soon)